The Sequence Manipulation Suite:

 • Restriction Summary - accepts a DNA sequence and returns the number and positions of commonly used restriction endonuclease cut sites.
 Use this program if you wish to quickly determine whether or not an enzyme cuts a particular segment of DNA.

 • Translate - accepts a DNA sequence and converts it into a protein in the reading frame you specify.
-Translate uses the standard genetic code and supports the entire IUPAC alphabet.
+Translate supports the entire IUPAC alphabet and several genetic codes.

 Sequence Figures: